 - Are slots temporary for children that enroll in Emergency Childcare?
 (Posted 4/30/20)

-Yes, at this time Emergency Childcare for essential workers, at-risk populations, and children with an IEP or IFSP that require ELC services, will only be provided through June 30, 2020 or until the State of Emergency has been lifted, whichever occurs first.
+Yes, at this time Emergency Childcare for essential workers, at-risk populations, and children with an individualized education program (IEP) or Individualized Family Servie Plan (IFSP) that require ELC services, will only be provided through June 30, 2020 or until the State of Emergency has been lifted, whichever occurs first.

 - Will currently enrolled children have a place in care when the shelter-in-place order is lifted?
 (Posted 4/30/20)